nginx/unit-docs/source/index.rst

   the release notes in the
   :doc:`news <news>`
   archive,
-  or subscribe to the updates
+  or subscribe to
-  on our RSS
+  our RSS
   `feed </rss.xml>`_.

 - Check out the discussion of our